THmanley/leagueConstitution/README.md

 - Mountains and Plains Conference Divisions will be re-aligned following every season based on the final standings of the season prior.
 - East Divisions will have the following teams: 1, 3, 5, 7
 - West Divisions will have the following teams: 2, 4, 6, 8
-- Teams will not switch between between conferences, just be realigned to the East/West divisions within.
+- Teams will not switch between between conferences, just be realigned to the East/West divisions within each conference.

 <br><br>